RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 3.md

 C.	Geolocation.
 D.	MAC address.

-### Question # 21 - Charleen wants to use a data obfuscation method that allows realistic data to be used without the data being actual data associated with specific users or individuals.
+### [important] Question # 21 - Charleen wants to use a data obfuscation method that allows realistic data to be used without the data being actual data associated with specific users or individuals.
 What data obfucation method should she use?
 A.	Hashing.
 B.	Shuffling.
 C.	Randomization.